 Highway 285 crosses High Creek on the western side of High Creek Fen.
 There also is a little-used dirt access road about 300 m (938 ft) north of High Creek Fen.
 Neither the highway nor the dirt road appears to be causing impacts to the caddisfly's habitat, as water quality appears good (Cooper 1996) and an adult caddisfly and pupae were found there in 2009 (Ireland 2009, p.
 1; Ruiter 2009b, pers. comm.).

 One maintained dirt road crosses Jaramillo Creek next to the collection site in VCNP and continues north on the eastern side of the creek for about 2.4 km (1.5 mi).
 It is unknown how much sediment this contributes to the creek, but it may contribute some.
 This road connects with another approximately 2.4 km (1.5 mi) upslope from the caddisfly capture site.
 The second follows upper Jaramillo Creek for about 5 km (3 mi) and deposits sediment into the creek during rainstorms (Parmenter 2009b, pers. comm.).
-These roads are not open in the winter and no salt, chemicals, or herbicides are used along them (Parmenter 2009b, pers. comm.), so road contaminants are not an issue around the known caddisfly location in VCNP.
+These roads are not open in the winter and no salt, chemicals, or herbicides are used along them (Parmenter 2009b, pers. comm.), so road contaminants are not an issue Start Printed Page 22020around the known caddisfly location in VCNP.

 In summary, the restricted distribution and narrow habitat requirements of Susan's purse-making caddisfly make it possible that road contaminants could have a negative impact on this species.
 However, the available evidence does not support a conclusion that roads in and near Susan's purse-making caddisfly habitat are negatively impacting water quality or habitat at present or will do so in the foreseeable future.